By Jordan Hooks

-After living in Scotland for eight months, I thought I had heard most of the Scottish accents and sayings, but, as it turns out, there is much more that I have to learn.
-And who knew that I would be doing all this learning during my first week as an intern at Holyrood Partnership.
+AFTER living in Scotland for eight months, I thought I had heard most of the Scottish accents and sayings, but, as it turns out, there is much more than I have to learn.
+And who knew that I would be doing all this learning during my first week as an intern at Holyrood PR.

 Just to give you a little background into my history, I am a 22-year-old American, born and raised in the great state of Texas, who picked up her life nine months ago and moved 5,000 miles from home.
 I am here in Edinburgh studying for my masters in journalism at Edinburgh Napier University.